natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 - Keep practicing new skills
 - Make my work accessible

-For some reason, I did not see the What is Accessability to you discussion section so I did not do it one time.
+For some reason, I did not see the What is Accessability to you discussion section so I did not do it on time.
 I did it Monday when I noticed.
 So next week I want to make sure I do not miss anything and triple check all the disucssion boards, before I think my work is complete.

 ## Readings
 - What I Wish I Knew about Anthropology and Disability: Notes toward a more enabling anthropology
 - Disruption at the Center: Disability Anthropology and Black Feminist Research-Creation